amikael/HELFI/README.md

 1. The Finnish morphology and lemmatisation have been made available for noncommercial, academic use by the collaboration agreement between the University of Helsinki that held Lingsoft's License to use FINTWOL analyser in academic projects and the RV Publishing House (later Aika[media]) carrying out manual disambiguation and editing for the Finnish Analytical Bible Concordance Project of later Aika[media] Oy.

+Further processing of the Finnish morphology have been made by Anssi Yli-Jyrä in 2020 for the HELFI corpus.
+The changes involve disambiguation rules for verb inflections, the interpretation of gloss extractors at the alignment links, simplification of the analyses, dropping the Aikamedia copyrighted NER and coreference annotation, and harmonising the morphological glosses with the de facto standard glossing abbreviations and the Leipzig glossing rules (but without introducing morpheme boundaries to the synthetic Finnish word forms).

 1. The Strong's lemma and morphology data of the Hebrew Bible are licensed under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
 For attribution purposes, credit the Open Scriptures Hebrew Bible Project (https://hb.openscriptures.org/).

 1. The Leningrad Codex of the Hebrew Bible, the Tanakh, is in the public domain but particular digital versions of it are under copyright and restrictive licenses.